Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Step 5: Eat

-Serve these Thai peanut chicken wraps right away if you can.
+Serve these Thai chicken wraps with peanut sauce right away if you can.
 The tortillas are softest, and the veggies are crispest.

 Put extra peanut sauce in a little bowl for dipping.
-Everyone’s gonna to want more.
+Everyone’s going to want more.

 Meal Prep Tips (This Is Important)